inspired/SA-ES_Addons/README.md

 Search that checks Shannon Entropy of username field to check if a password has been entered by mistake, and maps this to the next user that logged in from the same source to the same destination.

 ##### Use case
 * Identify passwords that are no longer secure.
-This is potentially an effective password sniffer.
-Use it wisely
+This is effectively a password sniffer.
+Use it sanely.

 ##### Actions
 * Notify user/manager